 However, for the immensely popular iOS platform, which powers all iPhones, iPads, and iPods – "it just works" means that every single mobile app goes through a rigorous review and approval process.
 While this has helped avoid subpar software that has plagued other operating systems for years – Apple’s approval guidelines have often led to some questionable rejections and even company withdrawals of highly visible content.
 And when dealing with the highly competitive landscape of this market, developers and companies can ill afford to get their apps delayed unnecessarily.

 So, how do you ensure your mobile app gets through the submission process smoothly and efficiently?

 By no means is this list comprehensive, but these are some common ways to avoid getting your mobile app rejected.
-And moreso, if your team does have an app that gets rejected – stay calm.
-If you're willing to put the effort into fixing the problem points, engage actively with Apple's judgment team, and have a strong, agile development team in your corner – you can often correct mistakes quickly enough to resubmit and (hopefully) get downloaded by million of customers.
+And more so, if your team does have an app that gets rejected – stay calm.
+If you're willing to put the effort into fixing the problem points, engage actively with Apple's judgment team, and have a strong, agile development team in your corner – you can often correct mistakes quickly enough to resubmit and (hopefully) get downloaded by millions of customers.

 With a crop of over a quarter million iPad apps in the iTunes Store, it's evident the ability to develop apps has never been easier.
 A wealth of mobile developers, a stable SDK, and ample documentation on the app development cycle make it fairly straightforward to getting an app onto the store in few months' time.